CEBA Explained and Decoded for Small Businesses

 Businesses must not be religious organizations, charitable organizations, unions, or government owned.
 They must also not be owned by an elected official to be eligible.
 A business must also have no outstanding payments for any existing loans by March 1, 2020, and must not be sole proprietors operating their business using a personal checking account.

-Announced on May 19, the program will now be available to a greater number of businesses that are sole proprietors receiving income directly from their businesses, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.
+On May 19, it was announced that the program will now be available to a greater number of businesses that are sole proprietors receiving income directly from their businesses, businesses that rely on contractors, and family-owned corporations that pay employees through dividends rather than payroll.

 To qualify under the expanded eligibility criteria, applicants with payroll lower than $20,000 would need: